repository-preservation/lcmap-spark/docs/index.rst

 Running lcmap-spark on a standalone cluster or on Yarn have not been tested.

-Non-distributed Mode
+Local Mode
 --------------------
-The only requirement for running a non-distributed instance of lcmap-spark is the ability to start a Docker container.
+The only requirement for running a local instance of lcmap-spark is the ability to start a Docker container.
-Create Spark Cluster
+Create SparkContext
 Specify CPU and memory